ethiha-naing-18-ellison/Internal-Talent-Matching-Upskilling-Suggestions-from-Resumes/README.md

-# Employee Suggester (Resume → Roles & Training)
+# Employee Suggester v1.3.0.0 (Resume → Roles & Training)

-This project recommends roles and training courses from a resume.
+This project recommends roles and training courses from a resume using advanced matching algorithms.
-**This milestone** sets up repo scaffolding, seed data, and a working ingestion API that parses PDF/DOCX/TXT resumes, detects scanned PDFs, and uses OCR (if available).
+**v1.3.0.0** introduces enhanced matching that analyzes skills, projects, and education for more accurate role recommendations.

 ## Repo Structure